-Disease Overview: Immunoglobulin (Ig) light chain amyloidosis is a clonal but nonproliferative plasma cell disorder in which fragments of an Ig light chain are deposited in tissues.
-The clinical features depend on the organs involved but can include restrictive cardiomyopathy, nephrotic syndrome, hepatic failure, and peripheral/autonomic neuropathy.
+Disease Overview: Immunoglobulin (Ig) light chain amyloidosis is a clonal, nonproliferative plasma cell disorder in which fragments of Ig light chain are deposited in tissues.
+Clinical features depend on organs involved but can include restrictive cardiomyopathy, nephrotic syndrome, hepatic failure, peripheral/autonomic neuropathy, and atypical multiple myeloma.
 Diagnosis: Tissue biopsy stained with Congo red demonstrating amyloid deposits with apple-green birefringence is required for diagnosis.
 Invasive organ biopsy is not required because amyloid deposits can be found in bone marrow biopsy or subcutaneous fat aspirate in 85% of patients.
-Prognosis: N-terminal pro-brain natriuretic peptide and serum troponin T values are used to classify patients into three groups of approximately equal size; median survivals are 26.4, 10.5, and 3.5 months, respectively.
-Therapy: All patients with a visceral amyloid syndrome require therapy to prevent deposition of amyloid in other viscera and to prevent progressive organ failure of involved sites.
-Stem cell transplant (SCT) is a preferred technique, but only 20% of patients are eligible.
-Requirements for safe SCT include mild or no cardiac involvement, troponin T value <0.06 ng/mL, age <70 years, <3 organs involved, and serum creatinine value ≤1.7 mg/dL.
+Verification that amyloid is of immunoglobulin origin is mandatory.
+Prognosis: N-terminal pro-brain natriuretic peptide (NT-proBNP), serum troponin T, and immunoglobulin free light chain values are used to classify patients into four groups of similar size; median survivals are 94.1, 40.3, 14.0, and 5.8 months.
+Therapy: All patients with a visceral amyloid syndrome require therapy to prevent deposition of amyloid in other viscera and prevent progressive organ failure of involved sites.
+Stem cell transplant (SCT) is preferred, but only 20% of patients are eligible.
+Requirements for safe SCT include NT-proBNP <5,000 ng/mL, troponin T<0.06 ng/mL, age <70 years, <3 organs involved, and serum creatinine ≤1.7 mg/dL.
 Nontransplant candidates can be offered melphalan-dexamethasone.
-Pomalidomide appears to have activity, as do other combinations of chemotherapy with agents such as cyclophosphamide-thalidomide-dexamethasone, bortezomib-dexamethasone, and melphalan-prednisone-lenalidomide.
+Pomalidomide appears to have activity, as do other combinations of chemotherapy with agents such as cyclophosphamide-thalidomide (or lenalidomide or bortezomib)-dexamethasone, bortezomib-dexamethasone, and melphalan-prednisone-lenalidomide.
 Future Challenges: Late diagnosis remains a major obstacle to initiating effective therapy when organ dysfunction is still recoverable.
-Recognizing the presenting syndromes is necessary for improvement in survival.
+Recognizing the presenting syndromes is necessary for improving survival.

 ASJC Scopus subject areas